 Decisions of the New York Court for the Correction of Errors from 1828 to 1841 and the New York Supreme Court of Judicature from 1828 to 1841 are available on on Westlaw in the general NY-CS case law database.

 Decisions of the New York Court of Claims from March 2000 are posted in searchable databases at www.nyscourtofclaims.state.ny.us.
 They are available on Lexis back to 1928 (NY;CLAMCT).

 Summaries of selected decisions of the NY Housing Court are posted free on Tenant Net from 1996.
 Summaries of decisions of the Commercial Division of the Supreme Court in New York County are posted in the Commercial Division Law Report from 1998.

 The New York Legal Research Library on HeinOnine has a historical collection of 18th and early 19th century opinions from the Surrogate's Court, the Court of Correction of Errors, the Supreme Court of Judicature, the Court of Trial of Impeachments, the Superior Court of New York City, the Courts of Oyer & Terminer, the Court of Admiralty, the Superior Ct of Buffalo and the Supreme Court.

 Lower court decisions not available in these sources are generally available only by calling the court itself (as discussed below).
-Exception: If a case is particularly notable, it may be available through services such as BNA Plus, a back issue of a Mealey's Litigation Report or a Westlaw Journal (formerly Andrews Litigation Reporter), Courthouse News and/or Bloomberg Law.
+Exception: If a case is particularly notable, it may be available through services such as Bloomberg BNA Research & Custom Services (formerly BNA Plus), a back issue of a Mealey's Litigation Report or a Westlaw Journal (formerly Andrews Litigation Reporter), Courthouse News and/or Bloomberg Law.